halibot-extra/github/README.md

 This module will spin up a server that will listen for github hook events.
 You will need to enable a hook in your github repository or organization and have it point to the server you are running this module on.
-The port number of the server can be changed with the `port` instance config field.
+The port number of the server can be changed with the `port` instance config field (9000 by default).
 It is recommended that you use a secret key shared between github and this module.
 This key can be set with the `secret` field.